 TRAVERSE CITY WITH KIDS IN SUMMER

 I grew up in Traverse City.
-And I never get tired of going back to visit in the summer.
+And I never tire of visiting in the summer.

 Summer is the time when Traverse City is ripe with things to do with kids.
 Beaches, fruit, festivals, you name it, it’s probably happening in Traverse City in the summer.